If you believe your child is in immediate danger or a life-threatening situation, call emergency services on triple zero – 000.

 System responses to child sexual abuse

 We sincerely thank every victim-survivor, parent, carer, frontline worker, and child safeguarding expert who made a submission.
-Your perspectives are central to our review, and we are now considering all submissions received.

 Progress reports